MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

     exit
     ```

-1. Mount the ISO on your Technician PC by double clicking the ISO and copy the entire contents of the Windows IoT Enterprise ISO onto the root of the flash drive.
+1. Mount the Windows IoT Enterprise ISO on your Technician PC by double clicking the ISO and copy the entire contents onto the root of the flash drive.
 You can use File explorer to manually copy the files.

 ### Boot the device to Windows Setup: